bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 - **Auto-Scaling:** Determine if the database ensures constant availability by adapting to traffic and if scaling up as data size grows is straightforward.

 ### 2.2.
 Document Hierarchies
-In practical application, RAG systems may face challenges with limited retrieval accuracy particularly when dealing with an extensive set of indistinguishable documents.
+RAG systems may face challenges with limited retrieval accuracy particularly when dealing with an extensive set of indistinguishable documents.
 One effective solution is to implement a document hierarchy, which organizes data in a hierarchical manner to enhance information retrieval.
 This hierarchy associates chunks with nodes and organizes nodes in parent-child relationships.

 **Pros:**
 - Improves efficiency and facilitates faster and more reliable data retrieval and processing.